pyuan-21/HCI902a-Project/README.md

 You can point at any tree in the world and then press the `Trigger` to cut it down and replace it with a factory or a house.
 Click repeatedly to choose the structure you prefer.

 Your actions have consequences.
 Cutting trees and placing factories will result in the `environment health` to drop and `money` to increase as displayed by the 2 dynamically updated `UI bars`.
-You will soon notice that also the `water level` continuiously rises to flood the world.
+You will soon notice that also the `water level` continuously  rises to flood the world.

-Use the `volume up` or `volume down` button to adjust the music and sound effects's volume level to your liking.
+Use the `volume up` or `volume down` button to adjust the music and sound effects' volume level to your liking.